MauricioChavesDias/Quizzler-App/README.md

 <img src= Documentation/ScreenShot1.png  height="375" width="175">      <img src= Documentation/ScreenShot2.png height="375" width="175">

-## What you I learned with this app
+## What you I learned building this app

 * How to programmatically change UI elements such as Labels and Buttons.
 * What is a design pattern and how is it used in programming.